collective/collective.recaptcha/README.txt

 -------------------------------------------------------------

-Because the simplest form of Recaptcha is rendered entirely via a remote call to the service, we couldn't implement the captcha view interface from collective.captcha exactly as it was defined there.
+Because the simplest form of Recaptcha is rendered entirely via a remote call to the service, we couldn't implement the ICaptchaView interface from collective.captcha exactly as it was defined there.
 Differences include::

   * The image_tag method returns the HTML for the entire CAPTCHA widget,